 Perhaps you’ve heard this before.
-If you’re looking for a healthy snack idea, I have a great one.
-It takes only a few minutes to make and it never lasts long in my house.
+If you’re looking for a healthy snack idea, here’s a great one.
+It takes only a few minutes to make and it never lasts long in our house.

 It’s hummus.
 This ancient dish has been around in the Middle East and Southern Asia for centuries.
 But if you buy one of those expensive tubs of the stuff in the grocery store, you should be forced to run 10 laps around that store.
 It’s so easy to make, there’s really only one excuse: no food processor or blender.

-So, I’m going to assume we’re all in the modern era and have some sort of chopping or blending device around the house.
+So, we’re going to assume we’re all in the modern era and have some sort of chopping or blending device around the house.
 Let’s gather together the ingredients in The Bachelor’s Kitchen.

 Hummus is essentially a chickpea dip.
 You can adjust the taste according to what you like: more garlic, less olive oil, whatever.
 Just load the stuff up in the food processor and let it go until you get the consistency and smoothness you like.
 And it’s easy to make in large batches for a party.